FelixOnline/v2/content/articles/2012-6-3-has-the-time-come-to-accept-insect-cuisine.md

 subtitle: >
   Meat and fish?
 It may well be all about insects
 date: "2012-06-03 16:10:41 +0100"

 # Attributes from Felix Online V1
 id: "2521"
 old_path: /food/2521/has-the-time-come-to-accept-insect-cuisine
 aliases:
  - /food/2521/has-the-time-come-to-accept-insect-cuisine
+imported: true
+comments:
+ - Or yknow vegetarianism Genetically engineer me a lettuce that tastes of beef and Ill switch in an instant

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true